 1969 – 1985

-Greenpeace chose a simple word logo for itself.
+Greenpeace chose a simple word logo.
 This is the title in green.

 The word consists of two components: Green (green) and peace (peace).
 It reports that the organization is committed to keeping the world green.
 This is expressed as a “green peaceful future” on the society’s website.
 And this means stopping harmful emissions, reducing the aggressive use of resources, stopping deforestation, and killing rare animals.
 This is what the organization is protesting against.